 Locations: Amherst (MA)

 With an enrollment of over 30,000 students, the University of Massachusetts - Amherst is the main campus of the University of Massachusetts system.
-The institution offers an online Bachelor of Arts in Children’s Learning and Development that is available as both a full degree program and a degree completion program.
+The institution offers an online Bachelor of Arts in Children’s Learning and Development that is available as a full degree program and a degree completion program.
 A total of 120 credits are required to complete the degree, and up to 105 can be earned from prior coursework and/or work and life experience.
 The program is available entirely online or in a blended format.
-Graduates can pursue careers as educators, youth and family counselors, administrators in social service agencies and youth advocacy organizations, and other related fields.
+The online coursework is delivered using either Moodle or Blackboard, depending on the course.
+These learning management systems serve to organize students’ learning materials, assignments, grades, academic tools, and communication with their classmates and instructors.
+Students can begin the program in either the spring or fall.
+Prospective students must have at least twelve college credits or have been previously enrolled at the University of Massachusetts - Amherst.
+Applicants must have at least a 2.0 GPA unless they are past students, in which case they can pick up where they left off.
+The application can be filled out and submitted online.
+Services for enrolled students include 24/7 technical support, academic advising, library access, and financial aid.
+Graduates may pursue careers as educators, youth and family counselors, administrators in social service agencies, and youth advocacy organizations.

 #2 Jacksonville State University